fgonzalez3/beluga_metagenome/workflow.md

 # Binning

 1. Next, bin your MAGs.
+I used [MaxBin2](https://anaconda.org/bioconda/maxbin2), but there are others you can use as well.
+I first tried this on the HCC, a little simpler this way.

 ```
 #!/bin/bash